'Big Ted' our motorhome

 Wi-fi booster aerial

 3. Wifi booster: We bought a wifi booster so that if we are in a location that has wifi that we can connect to, but we are too far away from a good signal, the booster with amplify the signal allowing us to connect to a transmitter up to a quarter of a mile away.
 We purchased a unit from Motorhome wifi.
-It's a bit fiddly to set up each time as it has to be connected to the laptop to find the wifi and enter its password, but it does seem to work OK (although we've only tried it twice so far)
+It's a bit fiddly to set up each time as it has to be connected to the laptop to find the wifi and enter its password, but it did seem to work OK

 Wi-fi booster receiver